MicrosoftDocs/cpp-docs/docs/standard-library/debug-iterator-support.md

 }
 ```

 Notice that this example uses the lambda expression `[] (int& elem) { elem *= 2; }` instead of a functor.
-Although this choice has no bearing on the assert failure—a similar functor would cause the same failure—lambdas are a compact way to do short tasks.
+Although this choice has no bearing on the assert failure—a similar functor would cause the same failure—lambdas are a way to write a short block of code.
 For more information about lambda expressions, see [Lambda expressions](../cpp/lambda-expressions-in-cpp.md).

 ## Iterators going out of scope